CuriousSingularity/padma/README.md

 - **⚡ Rapid Experimentation**: Switch models, datasets, and hyperparameters with simple command-line overrides - no code changes needed
 - **⚙️ Configuration-Driven**: All experiments defined through composable YAML configs using Hydra
 - **🚀 Production-Ready Training**: Built on PyTorch Lightning with automatic mixed precision, gradient accumulation, checkpointing, early stopping, and comprehensive logging
+- **📦 ONNX Export**: Automatic model export to ONNX format for deployment and cross-framework compatibility
 - **🧩 Modular & Extensible**: Clean architecture makes it easy to add new models, datasets, or training strategies

 ## 🤔 Why Padma?